Hydrogen

 Through a U.S. Department of Energy (DOE) grant, we are exploring the potential for clean hydrogen production at Nine Mile Point in upstate New York.
 Learn more about this exciting project.

-Here's how it will work: A Proton Exchange Membrane (PEM) electrolyzer will be installed and will use the station’s existing hydrogen storage system and supporting infrastructure to produce hydrogen with emissions-free power.
-Simply put, the electrolyzer will split water molecules into hydrogen and oxygen using electricity from the plant.
+Here's how it works: A Proton Exchange Membrane (PEM) electrolyzer uses the station’s existing hydrogen storage system and supporting infrastructure to produce hydrogen with emissions-free power.
+Simply put, the electrolyzer splits water molecules into hydrogen and oxygen using electricity from the plant.

-The production of hydrogen at Nine Mile Point will not impact the station’s ability to provide safe and reliable carbon-free power to the regional grid.
-And because a nuclear power station is being utilized, the hydrogen will be produced with zero carbon emissions.
+The production of hydrogen at Nine Mile Point impacts the station’s ability to provide safe and reliable carbon-free power to the regional grid.
+And because a nuclear power station is being utilized, the hydrogen is produced with zero carbon emissions.

 Constellation is providing the energy to transform our future.